rossbar/presentation-SchmidtAcademy-03-21-25/presentation.md

 ## Building stronger ties between open-source developer communities researchers

 - Both on campus, and with the broader OSS development community

-- TODO: for on campus, mention HPC user docs

 +++ {"slideshow": {"slide_type": "fragment"}}